0632347878/channels/README.md

 # install dependencies
 npm install

+# Compatibility
+For compatibility use node.js v12.10

+# run Express server listening on port 3000
+npm run server

-# serve with hot reload at localhost:8080
+# serve with hot reload at localhost:8080 **in an additional terminal tab**
 npm run dev

 # build for production with minification